What are the best remedies for your digestive disorders?

 - Eat a fresh piece of ginger and lemon before the meal.

-- You can also opt for some pomegranate chutney to balance pitta.
+- You can also opt for some pomegranate chutney to balance Pitta, (The energy of transformation.)

 - Drink Lassi at lunchtime